 - Parameters that are easy to follow should not be measured for that reason alone — especially if a report is readily available in the project management software being used.

 How to Kick-off a Transition to Scrum

-- There is no checklist or master plan readily available, or that could be made readily available, that would ensure a successful transition to agile practices such as scrum.
-This also applies to SAFe, LeSS, Nexus, DAD, XSCALE, or the so-called ‘Spotify methodology.’
+- There is no checklist or master plan readily available that would ensure a successful transition to Scrum.

-- The ‘best practices’ of and ‘lessons learned’ by other organizations during their transition to scrum may indicate a direction to take when transitioning, though the context of their transition may not be comparable: what worked for Spotify may not work for General Motors.
+- The ‘best practices’ of and ‘lessons learned’ by other organizations may indicate a direction to take when transitioning, though the context of their transition may not be comparable: what worked for Spotify may not work for General Motors.

-- Every transition should start with understanding the ‘why’: why should the organization become agile?
+- Every transition to Scrum should start with understanding the ‘why’: why should the organization become agile?